TGV: Rolling stock

 Several TGV types have broken records, including the V150 and TGV 001.
 V150 was a specially modified five-car double-deck trainset that reached 574.8 km/h under controlled conditions on a test run.
 It narrowly missed beating the world train speed record of 581 km/h.
 The record-breaking speed is impractical for commercial trains due to motor overcharging, empty train weight, rail and engine wear issues, elimination of all but three coaches, excessive vibration, noise and lack of emergency stopping methods.
+TGVs travel at up to 320 km/h in commercial use.